elaverdiere1/Covid-19-and-Natural-Disasters/README.md

-# How Natural Disasters Could Exacerbate COVID-19 Health Risks
+# How Natural Disasters Could Exacerbate COVID-19 Risks
 ### Inferential study of the hotspots associated with Covid-19 and Natural Disasters in the United States
 ***AUTHORS:***<br>
 **Matt Paterson, Data Science Fellow, General Assembly, hello@HireMattPaterson.com**<br>